Lower Cost / Less Flexible

 Venture Debt

-Lacking a universally-accepted definition, venture debt is a form of term debt typically utilized by early-stage, venture companies (<$10m revenue) with one or more institutional equity backers.
-Commonly used to extend cash runway or provide "insurance" against a slip in forecasted growth, early stage venture debt works best in conjunction with or shortly after a meaningful equity raise.
+Lacking a universally-accepted definition, venture debt is a form of term debt typically utilized by high growth venture companies that may or may not have institutional equity backers.
+Commonly used to extend cash runway or provide "insurance" against a slip in forecasted growth, venture debt is increasingly utilized as true growth capital in lieu of or in between equity rounds.

 Security and Ranking